 Hoda's been raving about her famous fish dish for years now.
 She shared the recipe with Kathie Lee Gifford back in 2017, at that time using sea bass instead of cod.

-"I never cook and this is a recipe for anybody who doesn’t know how to cook,” she said Wednesday, referring to the fish dish she mentioned during the previous day’s chat that generated numerous recipe requests from viewers.
+"I never cook and this is a recipe for anybody who doesn’t know how to cook," said Hoda at the time.

 Although Kathie Lee teased Hoda about the recipe’s simplicity, she later ate her words after trying the finished product.

-"Wow, oh my gosh,” KLG said after taking a bite.
+"Wow, oh my gosh," Kathie Lee said after taking a bite.
 "Wow, Hoda, you get your own cooking show."